Olllga/DM_project/README.md

   <img src="/images/gen_strokes_images/GAN_generator_2e.jpeg" width="1082" height="192"/>
 </p>

-The quality of the generated strokes is good and in general model is **able to capture the irregularities**.
+The quality of the generated strokes is good and model is **able to capture the irregularities**.

-However, there is the slight **smoothing effect:** instead of accurately recreating the dotted texture of the larger brushstrokes, the GAN chooses to smooth them out.
+In the first versions of the project, there was the slight **smoothing effect:** instead of accurately recreating the dotted texture of the larger brushstrokes, the GAN choose to smooth them out.
 Depending on the application this can be or not to be a problematic nuance.
+The problem was addressed introducing penalty for the Discriminator.

 ##### Train Loss